 We have opted for a stronger spring as the bracket supporting the 5th wheel turntable does not permit the fitment of airbags to this vehicle.
 Note the addition of the 3rd leaf and how it supports out under the eye and doesn’t leave the first two leaves with a big gap before any additional support from the spring leaves lower in the pack.
 And the same for the rear of the spring.
 Support where it is needed out near the end of the main and wrap leaves.

-All set up and back on the ground and you can see we have a nice camber or curve still in the rear spring under load which will give us a nice ride empty and gradually introduce the other leaves in the pack and eventually call on the second stage to assist.
+All set up and back on the ground and you can see we have a nice camber or curve still in the rear spring under load which will give us a nice ride empty and gradually introduce the other leaves in the pack and eventually calls on the second stage to assist.

-The end result is well balanced suspension that has removed front bump out and given us height front and rear that can handle the load stipulated.
+The end result is well-balanced suspension that has removed front bump out and given us height front and rear that can handle the load stipulated.

-So if you want your ‘Effie’ to stand tall and carry your load, call us here at SSA so we can discuss options that will suit your ride, load and terrain.
+So if you want your ‘Effie’ to stand tall and carry your load, call us here at SSA so we can discuss options that will suit your ride, load, and terrain.
 Call us on 1800 630 411 or complete the form below for an express quote.